Lol, Imagine a caveman talking to you and he’s like “Headphones. Yeah. Good.

 I want the sound to be as uncolored as possible, and by all accounts these do just that.

-The only gripe I found was that they wear down over time, which is understandable. my Audio Technica ATH M50’s have slight crackage on the ear cups, and I’ve had them for over 2 years.
+The only gripe I found was that they wear down over time, which is understandable.
+My Audio Technica ATH M50’s have slight crackage on the ear cups, and I’ve had them since January of 2013.

 No, these aren’t the M50x’s, but they’re pretty darn close by all accounts.
-They are also under $100, and are very similar to the 50’s and 50x’s in terms of build quality and sound.
+They are also very similar to the 50’s and 50x’s in terms of build quality and sound.

 The 50’s and 50x’s are slightly louder and have a deeper bass response.
 That’s really about it.
 Aside from all that, these are comfortable as well and provide a full, rich, uncolored sound.
 I’ve always been attracted to the design of this particular line of headphones as well.
 They are slick and not too bulky.
 The 30x’s are even a bit smaller than the 50x’s as well, so you get even more portability.

-If there were ever a $20 set of cans you should buy that don’t sound like $20 cans, these are it!
+If there were ever a cheap set of cans you should buy that don’t sound like cheap cans, these are it!
 I’ve heard so many good things about them.
-Another reviewer said that if he just picked them up off the street he would have thought they were worth around $50.
+Another reviewer said that if he just picked them up off the street he would have thought they were worth a lot more.

 They’re sturdy and comfortable, and the sound is flat and even.
 They don’t feel as if they would break with a simple twist, and that is something that has become really important to me over the years (I’ve broken more $20 Sony’s than I can count).